China's influence over AIIB a concern ahead of founders' meeting

 Beijing says it will not hold veto power inside the AIIB, unlike the World Bank where Washington has a limited veto.

 Beijing has also said a board of governors will control the operations of the new bank.
-Founder members will initially pay up to one-fifth of the AIIB'S $50 billion (34.24 billion pounds) authorised capital, which will eventually be raised to $100 billion.
+Founder members will initially pay up to one-fifth of the AIIB'S $50 billion authorised capital, which will eventually be raised to $100 billion.

 Brazil, Russia, India, China and South Africa will also hold a meeting in Washington this week to iron out details of another international development bank, the $100 billion BRICS bank launched last year, officials in Brasilia and Moscow said.